-Custom Containers in TIR
+Custom Containers

-Step 1: Write an API handler for model inference
+Step 1: Create an API Handler

 from kserve import Model, ModelServer